-The completed assignment/artifact and reflection paper will be saved electronically/hardcopy for inclusion in the final port-folio.
+The completed assignment/artifact and reflection paper will be saved electronically/hardcopy for inclusion in the final portfolio.
 During the capstone course, the student will be asked to choose the assignments/artifacts and the accompanying reflection papers which best demonstrate the mastery of the general education learning outcomes.

-For more information, contact Carol Perry, Executive Dean of General Studies and Dean of Liberal Arts & Human Services, Community College building Room 129; phone, 304-696-3018; e-mail, perry@mctc.edu.
+For more information, contact Carol Perry, Executive Dean of General Studies and Dean of Liberal Arts & Human Services, CTC Building Room 129; phone, (304) 696-3018; e-mail, perry@mctc.edu.